Tuplanolla/bmm/README.md

         1. Walk counterclockwise.
         2. If the loop closes (found the starting node), try to save the face (should always succeed).
-4. Wonder what to do to edges without faces.
-5. Ponder what inverting the discarded faces would produce.

 #### Programming Conventions